 Bonds Were Busted

-Most bond investors, however, get rates that are locked in for years.
+However, most bond investors get rates locked in for years.
 Therefore, when inflation rises unexpectedly, the real (net of inflation) value of bonds plummets.
 Intermediate-length treasury bonds lost about 3% (real) per year between 1972 and 1981 (C1 less A1).
 During the worst four-year stretch, the real loss was a whopping 28% (C4), not the type of loss conservative bond investors anticipate.
 On the other hand, when rates fell throughout the 1980s, a reverse effect occurred: bonds did surprisingly well, earning over 10% after inflation (C2 less A2).

 Stocks Had Mixed Results

 Most businesses struggle with inflation—costs of labor and raw materials often rise faster than the prices customers are willing to pay.
-The difference equals a hit to profits, and less profits usually translates into lower stock prices.
-The stock market managed to break even after inflation during a very volatile time period in the first half of our saga (D1 less A1).
-But then it roared back to life, gaining a stellar 16.3% (D2) annually from 1982–1991!
-Those who stomached the entire span gained 11.9%, almost double the inflation bite (D5, D1).
+The difference equals a hit to profits, and less profits usually translate into lower stock prices.
+The stock market broke even after inflation during a very volatile period in the first half of our saga (D1 less A1).
+But then it roared back to life, gaining a stellar 16.3% (D2) annually from 1982 to 1991!
+Those who stomached the entire span gained 11.9%, more than double the inflation bite (D5, A5).

 Gold Shines, Then Shatters